mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/ClassAttributes.rst

     b = GBP(100) # 100 GB Pounds
     print(b.getAmt(), 'GB pounds is worth')
     print(b.exchange(), 'US dollars')
+    b.changeRate(1.5)
+    print(b.exchange(), 'US dollars')

 .. note::
-   The Python version that is provided in this interactive text does not allow us to change the value of a class level attribute after it is created.
-However, we are not so limited if we run Python locally on our own computer.
+   The ``changeRate`` method in the above example should actually be a class level method, instead of a regular instance method.
+However, the Python version that is provided in this interactive text does not allow us to write a class method.
+We are not so limited if we run Python locally on our own computer.

 .. admonition:: Mutable or Immutable?